Braised Brussels Sprouts

 With a dash of sweetness from the shallots, a touch of vegetal flavor from the Brussels, and some porkiness from the pancetta, this side dish couldn’t be better balanced.
 It holds its own on the Thanksgiving table but wouldn’t be out of place on any fall or winter dinner table.

 This recipe was featured as part of our Thanksgiving for Six menu.
+We also recommend our Brussels Sprouts salad recipe for more healthy side dishes.

 - 3 ounces pancetta, small dice (about 1/2 cup)